DhiyaJoseph/SVG-Editing-App/README.md

 This web application allows users to import SVG images and perform various manipulations such as scaling, rotating, and translating them within the interface.
 The goal is to provide a user-friendly experience with intuitive controls and real-time feedback during manipulation.

 Design Choices and UI/UX Goals:
-Clarity and Simplicity: The interface is designed to be clean and intuitive, with clearly labeled icons/buttons for each action (import, scale, rotate, translate).
+•Clarity and Simplicity: The interface is designed to be clean and intuitive, with clearly labeled icons/buttons for each action (import, scale, rotate, translate).
-Real-time Feedback: Visual cues such as tooltips are provided during hover over icons to indicate their functionality.
+•Real-time Feedback: Visual cues such as tooltips are provided during hover over icons to indicate their functionality.
 Additionally, manipulation handles are highlighted during interaction.
-Responsiveness: The UI is designed to adapt seamlessly to different screen sizes, ensuring a consistent experience across devices.[]
+•Responsiveness: The UI is designed to adapt seamlessly to different screen sizes, ensuring a consistent experience across devices.[https://github.com/DhiyaJoseph/SVG-Editing-App.git]

 ## Available Scripts